Lego DC Super-Villains: Voice acting

-The game's voice work is directed by Liam O'Brien, where this marks the first Lego game since Lego Dimensions to have original voice acting utilized by actors who are affiliated with the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) following the conclusion of the 2016–17 video game voice actor strike.
-Parsons has stated that the game utilises an "All-Star" voice cast, where he describes his excitement on the game's cast as the best one that he has ever worked on in any Lego game that the company has ever done.
-Like Lego Batman 3: Beyond Gotham, the cast consists of a number of various actors reprising roles from various DC properties, Noticeable additions to the game's cast includes of Michael Ironside reprising his role as Darkseid for the first time since the Justice League Unlimited series finale "Destroyer", which aired in 2006, Zachary Levi reprising his role as the titular character from the Shazam! film to coincide the release the Shazam!
+The game's voice work was directed by Liam O'Brien.
+In an interview with IGN, Arthur Parsons described the game's cast as being composed of "All-Star" actors and the best one out of all the Lego games he has worked on.
+Lego DC Super-Villains is the first Lego video game since Lego Dimensions (2015) to have original voice acting performed by actors who are affiliated with the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) following the conclusion of the 2016–17 video game voice actor strike.
+Like Lego Batman 3: Beyond Gotham, the cast consists of a number of actors reprising roles from various DC properties; noticeable additions include Michael Ironside reprising his role as Darkseid for the first time since the Justice League Unlimited series finale "Destroyer", which aired in 2006, Zachary Levi reprising his role as the titular character from the Shazam! film to coincide with the release of the Shazam!
 DLC packs, and Greg Miller providing the voice of Polka-Dot Man.